DaveBackus/Data_Bootcamp/website/content/bootcamp_duedates_ug.md

 **April 26.** Submit [Data Report](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_project.pdf).
 This is really a little late; we urge you to think about data from the beginning.
 Ask for help if you're not sure you have what you need.

 **May 5** <br> Submit project by email to db3@nyu.edu.
 The subject line should be "bootcamp project ug".
 The file name should be your last names separated by dashes and a short title;  eg, something like *Jones-Smith-Zhang-India.ipynb*.
 See [Project Guide](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_project.pdf) for additional information.

+We're willing to give you another week, but the absolute latest time a project can be submitted is **5pm May 13**.
+No exceptions.
+Keep in mind that this is the last possible time, not a target; you're more than welcome to submit your project earlier.
+And honestly, you don't want this to drag on any longer than this.